keanutaufan/cpp-dsa/DataStructure/Queue/README.md

 ### Class Definition

-The stack class will be defined as a template class, which will allow the user to use the stack with any data type.
+The deque class will be defined as a template class, which will allow the user to use the deque with any data type.
 The class will have the following private
 members:
 - `head` - A pointer to the front of the queue.
 - `tail` - A pointer to the back of the queue.